-used for showing that you are considering every aspect of something
+used for showing that you are considering every aspect of something from the time that a situation starts to happen.

 - All in all, I think it has been a very successful conference. - We both thought that all in all it might not be a bad idea